You’re the proud owner of a PS5, you lucky thing. And now you want some couch co-op games to play with friends. Hopefully we can help.

 But along with backwards-compatible titles, there are some brand new PS5 titles that play excellently in co-op too.
 We’ve included some of both in the list, and we’ll keep updating it as more PS5 games are released.

-So read on to see our picks of the best PS5 couch co-op games that you can play right now.
+So read on to see our picks of the best local multiplayer games on PS5 that you can play right now.
 If you have friends over, you really need to play one or more of these games.
 You won’t regret it.

 Want to support GameSpew?
 If you decide to buy any of the games on this list of the best couch co-op games on PS5, please consider using our affiliate links, included below each entry.
 It won’t cost you anything extra, but we’ll get a small slice of the purchase.
 Thank you.